JOB TITLE: RESIDENTIALAIDE

 When salary ranges are listed, the range would represent the low and high end for the applicable position & program.
 The salary offered would be based on various factors unique to each program and candidate.
 This includes but is not limited to experience, education, budget and/or program size, internal equity, skills and other factors that may be required for the position and organization.

-Status: Part-Time (14 hours per week) (Saturday and Sunday 4PM-12AM)
+Status: Full-Time (35 hours per week)

 CAMBA is an Equal Opportunity Employer.
 We value a diverse workforce and inclusive workplace.
 People of color, people with disabilities, and lesbian, gay, bisexual, and transgender people are encouraged to apply.
 We consider all applicants without regard to race, color, religion, creed, gender, gender identity, gender expression, national origin, age, disability, socio-economic status, marital or veteran status, pregnancy status or sexual orientation.

-Auto-ApplyPT Residential Aide, Emergency Transitional Congregate Housing Program
+Residential Aide, Emergency Transitional Housing

 New York, NY jobs